Private Rate-Constrained Optimization with Applications to Fair Learning: : Private Rate-Constrained Optimization

 \subsection{Privately Computing the Primal Gradient}

-A key requirement in DP-SGDA is that each sample must have a bounded contribution to the gradient updates.
-To satisfy this requirement in \method, we need to decompose the Lagrangian into per-sample terms.
-While the loss term $\ell(\theta)$ naturally decomposes into per-sample terms as in standard DP-SGD, the regularizer $R$ is more challenging.
+A key requirement in DP-SGDA is that each sample has a bounded contribution to gradient updates.
+To satisfy this in \method, we decompose the Lagrangian into per-sample terms.
+While the loss $\ell(\theta)$ naturally decomposes as in standard DP-SGD, the regularizer $R$ is more challenging.

 Given a mini-batch $B$, define $B_{\cap I} = B \cap (\underset{i \in I}{\cup}D_i)$ and recall that $\lpar_j$ and $\alpha_j \in \re^{|\lpar_j|\times K}$ denote the family of subsets and weight vector associated with constraint $\Gamma_j$.
 The minibatch-level regularizer is, { }